Frequently Asked Questions

 Is a security deposit required?

 Yes.
-A security deposit is required when you sign your lease.
-Security deposit amounts vary by floor plan and community.
+A security deposit is required when you sign your lease, and security deposit amounts vary by floor plan and community.
 Please click the Leasing Info tab on the specific community’s webpage to view current security deposit amounts.

 Security deposits may be eligible for a refund or partial refund upon move out, depending on the condition of your home and any final utilities and fees charged.
-Additional fees are charged at move out as a result of any work required to return your home to its original condition are first covered by your security deposit.
+Alternately, additional fees may be charged at move-out because of any work required to return your home to its original condition if not first covered by your security deposit.

 Do you have any pet policies I need to be aware of?

-Pets are welcome at many of our Essex communities and pet policies may vary by property.
-A community’s pet policy will outline the number of pets you can have in your apartment home, pet security deposits, registration requirements, and any additional monthly fees.
-Please click the Leasing Info tab on the specific community webpage to view additional details about their pet policy.
-You may also be required to provide the following documentation:
+Pets are welcome at many of our Essex communities, and pet policies may vary by community.
+A community’s pet policy will outline the number of pets permitted in your apartment home, pet security deposits, and any additional monthly fees.
+Please click the Leasing Info tab on the specific community webpage to view further details about their pet policy.

-Unfortunately, the following breeds/crossbreeds of dogs are not allowed at Essex communities: Alaskan Malamutes, Rottweilers, Doberman Pinschers, Pit Bulls, German Shepherds, Akita, Bullmastiff, Mastiff, American Staffordshire terriers, Staffordshire terriers, American terriers, bull terriers, and wolf hybrids.
-These restrictions are subject to change without notice.
+Unfortunately, the following breeds/crossbreeds of dogs are not allowed at Essex communities: Guardian Breed Dogs including, but not limited to, Alaskan Malamutes, Rottweilers, Doberman Pinschers, Pit Bulls, German Shepherds, Akita, Bullmastiff, Mastiff, Wolf Dog or any dog that Essex believes is a crossbreed of or related breed to Guardian Breed Dogs are prohibited.
+Restrictions are subject to change without notice.
+Restrictions do not apply to dogs necessary to provide the disabled with equal access to housing.

 What documentation is needed for my ESA (emotional support animal)?